mologie/blog/_posts/2017-12-25-cross-compiling-cpp-with-cmake-llvm.md

 Did compiling yaml-cpp during the previous section work? 🎉

-Let's check the rest of the toolchain for proper functionality by writing a small demo program and linking it against the static archive of yaml-cpp that is availble in your sysroot.
+Let's check the rest of the toolchain for proper functionality by writing a small demo program and linking it against the static archive of yaml-cpp that is available in your sysroot.
 Finally, the program is copied to the Raspberry Pi via SSH and started.

 It's also a good exercise to include some floating point calculations to check if LLVM correctly